CaptainBett/Africode_SMS/README.md

 ## Overview

 Welcome to the School Management System!
-This is a comprehensive web-based application developed using Flask and FastAPI.
-The system is designed to manage various aspects of a school, including student admissions, course management, attendance, performance tracking, finance, and more.
+This is a comprehensive web-based application developed using Flask.
+The system is designed to manage various aspects of a school, including student admissions, course management, performance tracking and more.

 ## Features

-- **Student Management**: Handle student admissions, profiles, course enrollments, and attendance tracking.
+- **Student Management**: Handle student profiles and course enrollments.
-- **Course Management**: Manage courses, modules, and teachers.
+- **Course Management**: Manage courses, and teachers.
 Students can view their enrolled courses and grades.
 - **Performance Tracking**: Teachers can grade students, and students can view their grades and remarks.
-- **Finance Management**: Manage school fees and other financial aspects.
-- **Store Management**: Keep track of school store inventory and transactions.
 - **User Roles**: Different roles for Admins, Teachers, and Students, with role-based access control.
 - **Responsive UI**: Advanced Bootstrap styling ensures the application is fully responsive and user-friendly.
-- **RESTful API**: Full CRUD functionality and a RESTful API for integration with other systems.

 ## Technology Stack

-- **Backend**: Flask, Flask-SQLAlchemy ORM, FastAPI
+- **Backend**: Flask, Flask-SQLAlchemy ORM
 - **Database**: PostgreSQL
 - **Frontend**: HTML, CSS, Bootstrap
 - **Security**: Flask-Security, role-based access control
-- **API**: RESTful API with FastAPI

 ## Installation